-Know the parts of speech and use in the context:
+2. Know the parts of speech and use them in the context:

-In many cases learning the parts of speech and having a good idea about the functions of the parts of speech and learning the use of them in the context can come handy.
+In many cases learning the parts of speech and having a good idea about the functions of the parts of speech and learning their use of them in the context can come handy.

 Generally, you need to learn about four kinds of parts of speech and their usage.
 They are: